Fresh Food Supply Chain

 - During winter months, produce grown in Central or South America or Arizona may have even longer supply chains, further impacting delivered freshness.

-- Specialty foods, such as fish, may be sourced from around the world.
+- Specialty foods, such as fish, are sourced from around the world.

 LIMITATIONS OF DATA LOGGERS